 Northern Switzerland Switzerland Travel Guide

-A short stop in Basel allows for a concentrated exploration of its core attractions.
+A short stop in Basel allows for a concentrated investigation of its core attractions.

 Morning: Begin your day at Marktplatz, admiring the vibrant Rathaus.
-Take a walk to the Basel Minster and explore its interior and the Pfalz terrace over the Rhine.
-Lunch: Head to the Markthalle for a quick and diverse lunch at one of the various street food stalls.
+Walk to the Basel Minster and explore its interior and the Pfalz terrace over the Rhine.
+Lunch: Head to the Markthalle for a quick and diverse lunch from one of the various street food stalls.

 For longer stays, explore Basel and explore surrounding regions.